 I have been working with Vitamix who provided me with one of their very powerful blenders which makes smoothie making a breeze as it will pulverize almost everything you throw at it to silky smoothness in a few seconds.
 If you do not have a fantastic blender my tip is to soak the least soft ingredients in liquid overnight which should make the whizzing far easier.

-First thoughts were figs and honey, then after a few experiments I added in spices, dates, oats and a squeeze of orange juice for brightness.
+First thoughts were figs and maple syrup, then after a few experiments I added in spices, dates, oats and a squeeze of orange juice for brightness.
 I use frozen bananas in smoothies as once blitzed they have a lovely creamy texture, if you cut them up small before freezing most blenders should be able to cope with them.
 If not just make sure the other ingredients are well chilled.

 - 3 Fresh figs

 - ½ cup dried dates destoned

 - 1 small orange peeled